 Keep taking the arnica tablets — once an hour on the first day, slowly reduced to three times a day from about day three — and keep applying the arnica cream which acts as an anti-inflammatory.
 Try to move the injured joint as much as possible, but not if the pain is unbearable.

-When you are ready to begin running again, make sure you wear a support bandage for the first few running outings.
+When you are ready to begin running again, it may help to wear a support bandage for the first few running outings.
 It is important not to continue to wear the support for too long though, as you need to allow the muscles to strengthen freely.

 If you do suffer any injuries or niggles during training, it's always a wise move to seek personal and professional attention.